Azure/azure-functions-on-container-apps/README.md

 > FROM mcr.microsoft.com/azure-functions/dotnet-isolated:4-dotnet-isolated7.0
 > This version of the base image supports Azure Functions deployment to an Azure Container Apps service
+> check to include below as well in the Dockerfile (found in Line 1)
+> FROM mcr.microsoft.com/dotnet/sdk:7.0 AS installer-env

 Sample Dockerfile for .NET 7
 ```sh